Individual FAQs - Refunds - Refund Processing Time

 If the employment municipality is not a RITA member, you need to contact that taxing authority and pay RITA the additional tax owed to your resident municipality.

-Complete the Form 10A and follow the directions for Claim Reason Number 2.
+For Tax Year 2017 and prior, complete the Form 10A and follow the directions for Claim Reason Number 2.

 If you are required to file a RITA return, fill in Line 19 on the Form 37.